CengzYavuz/CYCLIOT/README.md

 ## 📚 References

-Refer to the [Final Report](Final Raporu.pdf) for academic references and technical documentation.
+Refer to to the Final Raporu.pdf for academic references and technical documentation.

 ---